timhannifan/crypto-playground/README.md

 A root user on a remote server would be prevented from decrypting the ciphertext two ways.
 First, the user would need two private keys to verify/decrypt a message, and those are not stored anywhere in the clear.
 Second, the file verification would prevent unidentifiable maniuplation of the ciphertext; any changes made would result if verification failure.

 ## Bugs and Errors
 The code currently supports text files.
-Some issues were encountered during the construction of a stream cipher in CTR mode.
+Some issues were encountered during the construction of a stream cipher in CTR mode, which prevented extending this to larger files and other formats.

 ## Requirements
 - Python 3.6